BrandonZacharie/node-redis-server/README.md

 Emitted when a Redis server prints to stdout.

+#### opening

+Emitted when attempting to start a Redis server.

 #### open

 Emitted when a Redis server becomes ready to service requests.

+#### closing

+Emitted when attempting to stop a Redis server.

 #### close

-Emitted when a Redis server closes.
+Emitted once a Redis server has stopped.